-Insurance companies have one goal in mind and that is to make money.
-Their formula is simply, make profit by paying out fast settlements to clients who have been injured in an accident.
-These companies have many tactics up their sleeves to encourage you to settle without a personal injury lawyer, like a personal injury lawyer DC residents turn to.
-They might tell you that “we accept responsibility”, and “will settle now”.
+- A Personal Injury Lawyer Can Handle the Insurance Company – Insurance companies have one goal in mind, and that is to make money.
+Their formula is simple: they make a profit by paying out fast settlements to clients who have been injured in an accident.
+These companies have many tactics up their sleeves to encourage you to settle without a lawyer.
+They might tell you that “we accept responsibility” and “will settle now.”
 As tempting as this could be, you will likely get far less than what you deserve or could get with the help of a lawyer.

-Most personal injury claims are settled before going to trial.
-These are complicated matters and sometimes negotiations are not successful.
-In this situation having an attorney, like a personal injury lawyer DC victims trust, on your side can be beneficial.
-Your lawyer will already be familiar with your case and should have prepared for any and all outcomes including the possibility of a trial.
-Your lawsuit is in good hands and with your lawyer, the court system may begin to work for you.
+- A Law Firm Can File a Personal Injury Lawsuit & Go to Trial – Most personal injury claims are settled before going to trial.
+These are complicated matters, and sometimes negotiations are not successful.
+In this situation, having an attorney, like a personal injury lawyer victims trust, on your side can be beneficial.
+Your lawyer will already be familiar with your case and should have prepared for any and all outcomes, including the possibility of a trial.
+Your lawsuit is in good hands, and with your lawyer, the court system may begin to work for you.

-A paramount advantage to retaining a good personal injury lawyer is the ability to enhance the prospects of getting maximum compensation.
-This means that your settlement from an insurance company or court judgement could be much larger than what you would receive without a lawyer.
+- You May Get Maximum Compensation – A major advantage of retaining an excellent personal injury lawyer is the ability to enhance the prospects of getting maximum compensation.
+This means that your settlement from an insurance company or court judgment could be much larger than you would receive without a lawyer.
 This holds true even after the lawyer’s fees.

-Most personal injury law firms work on a contingency fee basis.
-This means you will not have to pay anything up front.
-If your lawyer wins you claim, his or her fees will be deducted from the final settlement amount.
+- No Fee, No Win – Most personal injury law firms work on a contingency fee basis.
+This means you will not have to pay anything upfront.
+If your lawyer wins your claim, his or her fees will be deducted from the final settlement amount.

-Any respected attorney, like a personal injury lawyer DC can rely on, should have access to various resources that could help your case.
+- A Personal Injury Lawyer Has Resources – Any respected attorney should have access to various resources that could help your case.
 These resources may include doctors, medical professionals, expert witnesses, forensic examiners, scene investigators, and more.
-In addition to these important connections a lawyer may know people who work in the court system.
-In certain cases, this could be of benefit to you.
+In addition to these critical connections, a lawyer may know people who work in the court system.
+In some instances, this could be of benefit to you.

-Have you suffered a personal injury?
+Have You Suffered a Personal Injury?
 Contact Frederick J. Brynn, P.C.

 Personal Injury Lawsuits After an Assault

 An assault can happen at the hands of a stranger as the result of a random altercation, or it can stem from disagreements and arguments that turn violent with someone you know.
-When you are a victim in this type of attack, it can leave you suffering serious and potentially disabling personal injuries as a result.
+When you are a victim of this type of attack, it can cause you to suffer severe and potentially disabling personal injuries.
 While law enforcement and the courts can help you hold your attacker responsible under DC criminal laws, you could be left with the financial costs.

 Assault and Battery in DC